WBertan/ShinyScore/README.md

 # Future

-- It is planned to add in the demo app a Login/Register screen as the first contact with the User. - This is prepared on the layers below `app` module, where already have the model, use case, data and presentation to have the interaction, need to hook UI to, at least, store locally those information.
+- It is planned to add in the demo app a Login/Register screen as the first contact with the User. - This is prepared on the layers below `app` module, where already have the model, use case, data and presentation to have the interaction, need to hook UI to, at least, store those information locally.

 - Complete the test suite, having tests for the Fragment and its components.